In this training article, we look at how to train for a 10K, for beginners and PB hunters.

 Getting it right on the day

-That said, there is the very real possibility that her body will adapt so well to all the training she has been doing, that she ‘accidentally’ runs 10km on her 60 minute long run in training.
-This is most definitely not a problem, provided she remembers not to push too hard trying to hit the distance in training, and then leaving herself tired or injured for the main event.
+That said, if she’s able to run quick enough, there is the very real possibility that she ‘accidentally’ runs 10km on her 60 minute long run in training.
+This is most definitely not a problem as it means she can enjoy the event knowing she can cover the distance.

 Working out what your body is capable of on any given day is all part of the challenge of running.
-By following the above plan – gradually increasing the distance without wrecking her body by trying to do too much too soon – Elvira should get to race day feeling confident of covering the distance and feeling good while doing so.
+By following the above plan – gradually increasing the distance without wrecking her body by doing too much too soon – Eve should get to race day confident of covering the distance and feeling good while doing so.

 How to approach the challenge

 Step one for Fred is to look at the requirements of the event.
 To get a PB he is going to need to run for 10km at a sustained pace that will feel very hard by the end.
 Therefore, three things need to be balanced:

 - Endurance – so that the distance isn’t a problem;